hyu-iot/federated-learning/README.md

 The framework allows user to use their own dataset for simulation by putting the path of your dataloaders into the `config.json`.

 Right now, there are some rules to follow.
-* The file of custom dataloaders should has dictionary structure, which has `trainloader`, `testloader`, and `dl_clients` as a key.
+* The file of custom dataloaders should be a dictionary type, which has `trainloader`, `testloader`, and `dl_clients` as a key.
 Each value of the corresponding key should be a dataloader for centralized training, a dataloader for testing, and a list of dataloaders that represents the dataloader of each FL client, respectively.

 ### Custom Models
 The only thing to train and test your model is to put the path of your `custom_model.py` into the `config.json`.
 However, there are some rules to follow.